codeuniversity/student-council/statute/statute.md

 ## 19 - Management of the Student Council

-(1) The Student Council shall be chaired by the President of the council.
+(1) The Student Council shall be chaired by the President of the Student Council.

 (2) If there is no Student Council chairing member in office, the Student Council shall be headed by a Presidium consisting of three members.
 The election of the Presidium shall be held by open ballot by a show of hands.
 Resolutions of the Presidium can only be passed unanimously.